-Full injection instructions are provided in the Patient Instructions for Use for the Prefilled Syringe, packaged in each Cimzia Prefilled Syringe kit
+Full injection instructions are provided in the Instructions for Use booklet for the Prefilled Syringe, packaged in each Cimzia Prefilled Syringe kit.

 To avoid needle-stick injury, patients and healthcare providers should not attempt to place the needle cover back on the syringe or otherwise recap the needle.
 Be sure to properly dispose of needles and syringes in a puncture-proof container, and instruct patients and caregivers in proper syringe and needle disposal technique.
 Actively discourage any reuse of the injection materials.